 Why do I need a Lasting Power of Attorney?

-None of us know when something simple or unexpected will happen so we lose the capacity to make vital decisions in our lives.
-Sorting out an LPA, now, while everything is in order, could be one of the best investments you will ever make.
+None of us know when something simple or unexpected will happen and we lose the capacity to make vital decisions in our lives.
+Sorting out an LPA now, while everything is in order, could be one of the best investments you will ever make.

 What is a Lasting Power of Attorney?

 There are two types of LPA.
 One deals with property and affairs and the other with personal welfare.
 The first type is a document which an individual can execute in order for someone else to act on their behalf in connection with their financial affairs.
 An LPA is intended to survive any mental incapacity and can continue to be used where an individual is no longer capable of dealing with their finances.